 We can often help with that.

 Veterans United coordinates Veterans United Realty, a national network of more than 5,000 real estate agents who specialize in military buyers.
 Veterans United loan specialists can connect borrowers to local agents who speak the language of VA loans.
-This free program helps military members take full advantage of the benefits earned by their service.
+This program helps military members take full advantage of the benefits earned by their service.

 Borrowers interested in using their VA home loan should consider using a Veterans United Realtor.
 Buyer's agents are local experts in the VA loan, meaning you have an experienced home-buying expert in your corner who understands your needs.